webdevfe/Web-Development/README.md

-### Open to new projects.
+### Open To Remote ONLY work
 e: jorawebdev@gmail.com

 ## Professional Experience
-Web Developer with solid technical experience (MEAN and LAMP stacks) with focus on UI.
-Hands-on Manager/Director of operations and product development experience in Agile environment.
-I have been consulting with small and large companies in San Francisco Bay Area.
-Most of my work cover: Front End web development, major UI Frameworks (Angular, React.js, Vue.js), REST API intergration, data visualization, dashboards, security, performance, responsive design, custom widgets and more.
+Web Developer with solid technical experience in San Francisco Bay Area with focus on UI.
+I work with most of the modern UI frameworks and libraries: Angular, React, Vue, Polymer, LitElement, Web Components and more.
+On the server side I work with Node.js, PHP and Pythong.
+I build web and mobil applications with RESTfull APIs.

 * 18 + years of solid web development experience
 * Clear Professional Communications